 Group exhibition

-For the 8th Beaufort Triennial curated by Els Wuyts, Lucy + Jorge Orta have created a third Potential Architecture sculpture, Gazing Ball: Reflective Dialogues for the Beaufort Sculpture Park, which extends 67km along the Belgium coast.
+For the 8th Beaufort Triennial curated by Els Wuyts, Lucy + Jorge Orta have created Gazing Ball: Reflective Dialogues for the Beaufort Sculpture Park, which extends 67km along the Belgium coast.

-Visitors will see the contours of a small building.
-The Gazing Ball is an open, boundless, inviting artwork into which they enter through four passage ways.
-In the nave of the gathering space resembling a compass rose is a reflective sphere that crowns the artwork, capturing the constantly shifting play of light and shadow.
-The reflections offer new perspectives on the landscape while humbly situating the viewers within their surroundings.
+The Gazing Ball is installed in the town of Middelkerke.
+Visitors are greeted by the contours of a small architecture – open and boundless –; it is an inviting artwork into which people can enter through four passage ways.
+In the nave of the gathering space, resembling a compass rose, is a large reflective sphere that crowns the artwork, capturing the constantly shifting play of light and shadow.
+As in previous Potential Architecture works by the artists, the reflections offer new perspectives on the landscape while humbly situating the viewers within their surroundings.
 Seated within, visitors are given a moment for contemplation, self-reflection, and to engage in conversation.
-It’s art on a human scale.
+It is art on a human scale.

 70 x 7 The Meal Act XLVI⎟Diriyah